yanazlatanova/Log-in-Page/README.txt

 Admin Log in
 username: admin
-password: 1234
+password: admin
 * Can access /admin, /granted

 Users Log in
-username: alex, mari, anton
+username: user1, user2, user3
-Password: "test" for all users
+Password for all users: test
-* Can access only /granted
+* Can access only /granted and not /admin

 Set Up:
 npm install node.js